Do Go On - 337 - The History of April Fools Day

 He received a letter from the attorney in Denver,

-Denver Post with a photo of Mount St. Helens
+the Denver post with a photo of Mount St. Helens erupting.

 Bit of fun.